-He was once viewed as a potential prospect for the 2021 NFL Draft.
-But when an injury obstructed Aidan Hutchinson’s path forward, the Michigan DE was forced to wait another year.
-Without a strong closing season, Hutchinson’s NFL Draft scouting report remains incomplete.
-The steely competitor for the Wolverines has a rare physical skill set, but his drive is what will keep him going in 2021 and beyond.
-How does Hutchinson’s profile stack up at this point, and what does he need to do in 2021 to keep trending up?
+Aidan Hutchinson was once viewed as a potential prospect for the 2021 NFL Draft.
+But when an injury obstructed his path forward, the Michigan DE was forced to wait another year.
+Nevertheless, the steely competitor for the Wolverines has a rare physical skill set, and his drive keeps him going.
+After a dominant final season, can Hutchinson use his NFL Draft scouting report to be the first player off the board?

 Aidan Hutchinson NFL Draft Profile